jawj/zapatos-docs/src/index.md

 ### What's next

-Some nice-to-haves would include:
+Nice-to-haves would include:

-* **More complete typing of `lateral` queries.**  It would be great to make use of foreign key relationships and suchlike in generated types and the shortcut functions that make use of them.

 * **Tests.**  The proprietary server API that's the original consumer of this library, over at [Psychological Technologies](https://www.psyt.co.uk), has a test suite that exercises most of the code base at least a little.
 Nevertheless, a proper test suite is still kind of indispensable.
 It should test not just returned values but also inferred types — which is a little fiddly.

+* **More complete typing of `lateral` queries.**  It would be great to make use of foreign key relationships and suchlike in generated types and the shortcut functions that make use of them.

 ### Alternatives